Hysteretic wavelength selection in isometric, unsupported radial wrinkling: Methods

 \section{Methods}

 The system under consideration here is sketched in Fig.~\ref{fig:fig1}a.
 We start with a flat circular annulus of width $w$ and thickness $t$, whose initial inner radius we take as our unit of length.
 To deform this annulus, we pull the inner boundary radially inward by a distance $\Delta$, so that it is forced to live on a cylinder whose radius is reduced by $\Delta$.
-This leads to a \textit{contraction} of the inner boundary by a factor of $\Delta$, and the equilibrium shape of the sheet thus obtained is the radial wrinkling shown in Fig.~\ref{fig:fig1}b.
+This leads to a contraction of the inner boundary by a factor $\Delta$, and the equilibrium shape of the sheet thus obtained is the radial wrinkling shown in Fig.~\ref{fig:fig1}b.
 The system can thus be conveniently defined using only three geometric parameters: thickness $t$, width $w$, and (dimensionless) radial contraction $\Delta$.
 The internal forces determining the shape arise from the in-plane stretching modulus $Y = E t$, and the bending modulus $B = Et^3(1-\nu^2)/12$, where $E$ and $\nu$ are the material's Young's modulus and Poisson ratio, resp.
 In thin sheets with thickness $t$ much smaller than the inner radius and the width $w$, the sheet may be taken as virtually unstretchable, and many features of the shape are independent of $Y$ \cite{Davidovitch2011}.
-Indeed, in \cite{Pal2022}, we show that the radial wrinkling morphology under study here (see Fig.~\ref{fig:fig1}b) is \textit{geometrically}, i.e.~developably, isometric (as opposed to the class of asymptotic, non-developable isometries discussed in \cite{Paulsen2019} and references therein).
-The macroscopic energy thus lives purely in the bending mode.
+Indeed, in \cite{Pal2022}, we show that the radial wrinkling morphology under study here (see Fig.~\ref{fig:fig1}b) is isometric, such that its energy is approximately given by